gvwilson/thirdbit/src/fiction/iffy/index.md

 She grabbed a scorched piece of canvas that had started the day as part of the tent covering the Marines' plasma gun.
 "Can you find me a couple more like this?"
-Without waiting for Wales to answer, she pulled the dronelets and her tools out of her pockets and set to work.
+Without waiting for an answer, she pulled the dronelets and her tools out of her pockets and set to work.

 Cut and tear,